luisfernandodass/challenge-chart-plot/README.md

+# Host

+If you want to access this quickly, use: https://chartplot.netlify.app/, so click on the button "Generate Chart"

+# Tools

+I've used the following tools:

+- Chart.JS
+- Sass
+- Firebase

+# Design

+- I've chosen for this challenge, the Intelie's colors.
+- I put some shadow in the button.

+# Security

+- I put a login page to secure, for that, I've used Firebase.

 # Plotting a chart

 In this challenge, you will implement a web application that plots a line chart based on some manually input data.